mprzebieracz/Chess-Repertoire-Trainer/README.md

 ## My Games

-Browse and replay your imported game history.
+Browse and replay your imported game history from **Lichess** and **Chess.com**.
 Open any game to step through it move by move, optionally with the engine running alongside.

+As you step through a game, a compliance panel shows whether each of your moves matches your repertoire — marking it **in book** or flagging a **deviation** — with a link to jump straight to that line in the relevant course.

+---

+## Course Transfer

+Send and receive courses (with all their chapters and lines) between two devices over Bluetooth — handy for moving your repertoire to a new phone without an account or cloud sync.
+Pick courses to send, then pair with a nearby device from its paired devices list to receive them; incoming courses are previewed before import.

 ---